resolve109/study-aws-sa/aws-study-guide.md

   - You can configure an S3 VPC Gateway Endpoint and apply a bucket policy restricting access to only your VPC or VPC endpoint
   - This ensures all traffic stays within AWS without traversing the public internet
   - Commonly uses conditions such as `"aws:SourceVpc"` or `"aws:SourceVpce"` in the bucket policy
+  - Provides a secure and reliable method for applications in private subnets to access S3 buckets
+  - Eliminates the need for NAT gateways or VPN for private access to S3
+  - Creates a more secure solution for file transfers between applications and storage services
+  - Enable EC2 instances in private subnets to use AWS services without internet access

 ### Amazon FSx
 - **FSx for NetApp ONTAP**: